linnarsson-lab/adult-human-brain/README.md

 Place each cell along the linear (edge) dimension according to its pseudotime position.

 Place each cell randomly to the left or right of the edge, at a distance inversely related to its nearest neighbour-distance.
-This ensures that dense regions.
+This ensures that dense regions appear wider/fatter.

 ### Estimate gene expression on the pseudotime graph